JohnySeven/TWatchSKDesigner/README.md

 Your T-WATCH-2020 now has TWatchSK installed, and whenever it's turned on, it will be running TWatchSK.
 (That's the only program that it will run, unless you install some other program, which will overwrite TWatchSK.
 That is, you can install and run only one program on T-WATCH-2020 at any time.)
 [Click here](https://github.com/JohnySeven/TWatchSK#readme) to see everything that TWatchSK can do, and to learn how to use it.

+# Updating TWatchSK
+Periodically, new versions of TWatchSK will be released.
+You can check for the lastest release version [here](https://github.com/JohnySeven/TWatchSK/releases), and if there is a newer version than the version on your watch, you can follow these steps to install the latest version.
+(You can check the version from the TWatchSK *Watch Info* menu.
+It is also briefly displayed whenever TWatchSK is started, on the startup screen.)
+1. Step one.
+2. Step two.
+3. Step last.

 [![.NET](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml/badge.svg)](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml)